 The executive articles & survey editor reviews all incoming submission to the Wayne Law Review and selects articles for publication in the two regular editions, compiles and categorizes all published Michigan court cases, recruits authors to write on each area of law covered in the Annual Survey of Michigan Law, and oversees Survey article submissions. firstname.lastname@example.org.

-The Symposium Editor coordinates the Wayne Law Review’s Annual Symposium.
+The symposium editor coordinates the Wayne Law Review’s Annual Symposium.
 The Annual Symposium provides a forum for students, scholars, professors and the public to discuss a timely legal issue.
-The upcoming Symposium, taking place in January 2012, will focus on the state of national marijuana reform.
-Scholars from the academic and professional community will be invited to Wayne State Law School to speak on current issues arising both national in scope and within the State of Michigan. email@example.com.
+The upcoming Symposium will focus on criminal sentencing standards.
+Scholars from the academic and professional community will be invited to Wayne State University Law School to speak on current issues arising both national in scope and within the State of Michigan. email@example.com.

 Senior Note & Comment Editors

 The senior note & comment editors are each assigned a small group of assistant editors.
 The senior note & comment editors provide feedback and assistance to their group throughout the note writing process.
 Contact the voting member at: email@example.com.

 The senior articles editors oversee the assistant editors and help guide them through the editing of the articles.
 Contact the voting member at: firstname.lastname@example.org.

 Assistant editors are first-year Law Review members.
 They are responsible for the bulk of the initial editing process.
 Additionally, in order to receive credit, each assistant editor must write a note of publishable quality on a timely legal topic of their choice, which is considered for publication in the Review.